octobercms/docs/3.x/extend/cms-components.md

 }
 ```

 This will register the Todo component class with the default alias name **demoTodo**.
-More information on using components can be found at the [CMS components article](../cms/components.md).
+More information on using components can be found at the [CMS components article](../cms/themes/components.md).

-<a id="oc-component-properties"></a>
 ## Component Properties

 When you add a component to a page or layout you can configure it using properties.
 The properties are defined with the `defineProperties` method of the component class.
 The next example shows how to define a component property: